-The same-origin policy enforced by browsers can be overridden by using the CORS protocol.
-When a CORS capable web browser detects a cross-origin request it will ask the requested URL for instructions regarding if access should or not be granted.
+The same-origin policy enforced by web browsers can be overridden by using the CORS protocol.
+When a CORS capable web browser detects a cross-origin request it will look for specific header fields on the response to know if the access should or not be granted.